-Refinancing still makes financial sense even if you plan on selling your home and paying off your new 15 year mortgage within a couple of years.
-This is because a 15 year mortgage enables you to pay down your mortgage balance faster than a 30 year loan, which means you build equity in your home faster.
+One common question is should you refinance if you are going to sell your home relatively soon?
+If you can shorten your mortgage, refinancing still makes financial sense even if you plan on selling your home and paying off your new loan within a couple of years.
+This is because a 15 year mortgage enables you to pay down your loan balance faster than a 30 year loan, which means you build equity in your home faster.